syrkis/miiii/paper/main.typ

 where $e_t$ is the exponential moving average of gradients with decay rate $alpha=0.98$, and $lambda=2$ controls the influence of the slow-varying component.

-Training uses full batch gradient descent with the entire dataset of $p^2$ samples ($12 769$ when $p=113$).
+Training uses full batch gradient descent with the entire dataset of $p^2$ samples (#num(12769) when $p=113$).
 The model is evaluated on a held-out validation set after each epoch, tracking per-task accuracy and loss.
 As the setup used in $cal(T)_"nanda"$, training was done on thirty percent of the total dataset, with the remaining used for validation (1000 samples) and testing (remaining).
 Further as $cal(T)_"miiii"$ involves the learning of 29 (when $p=113$) tasks rather then 1, and due to each tasks non-comotativity, a larger hidden dimension of 256 was added to the hyper parameter search space, as well as the potential for 8 heads ($cal(T)_"nanda"$ was solved with a hidden dimensions of 128, and 4 heads).
 The number of transformer blocks were kept at 1 as this ensures consistency with $cal(T)_"nanda"$ (and as full generalizaion was possible, as we shall see in the results).

 == Visualization

 Much of the data worked with here is inherently high dimensional.
 For training, for example, we have $n$ steps, two splits (train/valid) about $p/ln(p)$ tasks, and two metrics (accuracy, and loss).
 This, along with the inherent opaqueness of deep learning models, motivated the developed custom visualization library, `esch`#footnote[https://github.com/syrkis/esch] to visualize attention weights, intermediate representations, training metrics, and more.
 The most important plot type for the reader to keep in mind is seen in @plot_type.
-As there are only $12 769$ samples when $p=113$, all samples can be fed at once to the model.
-Inspecting a specific activation thus yields a $1 times 12796$ vector $v$, which can be reshapes at a $113 times 113$ matrix, with the two axis varying $x_0$ and $x_1$ from 0 to 112, respectively.
+As there are only #num(12769) samples when $p=113$, all samples can be fed at once to the model.
+Inspecting a specific activation thus yields a $1 times$ #num(12796) vector $v$, which can be reshapes at a $113 times 113$ matrix, with the two axis varying $x_0$ and $x_1$ from 0 to 112, respectively.
 The top left corner than shows the given value for the sample $(0 dot p^0 + 0 dot p^1)$, and so on.

 #figure(
-  image("figs/plot_intro.svg", width: 120%),
+  image("figs/plot_intro.svg", width: 110%),
-  caption: [Top left $37 times 37$ slice of the attention pattern from $hat(y)$ to $x_0$ in the first attention head of all $(x_0, x_1)$ pairs, for a model trained on $cal(T)_"nanda"$.], )<plot_type>
+  caption: [Top left $37 times 37$ slice of the attention pattern from $hat(y)$ to $x_0$ in the first attention head of all $(x_0, x_1)$ pairs, for a model trained on $cal(T)_"nanda"$.
+Note that each squre of the plot represents a unique sample, and are thus entirely independt from one another.
+The periodicity is thus a function of the model learning an order of the natural numbers in question.], )<plot_type>